jhaslowh/UFO_Attack/UFO Attack Design.md

 **UFO**
 If UFO is below min distance from ground, push it away from ground.
 Has armor and a shield.
-Shield can reginerate, armor cant.
+Shield can reginerate, armor can't.
 Player can beam to ground.

 Upgrades: